 A root cellar is an essential facility for anyone planning to grow enough food to feed their family through the winter season.
-Most root cellars are located below, or at least partially below ground for produce to last longer.
+Most root cellars are located below, or at least partially below ground.

 A root cellar can be anything from a trash can buried in the soil to a purpose-built room.
 The concept of these storage areas is simple: at certain depths, temperatures and humidity remain constant despite the weather conditions above ground.

 This begs the question: how deep does a root cellar need to be?